mozilla/pontoon/specs/0102-documentation-overhaul.md

 ## Target audiences

-- **Contributor** — New developer looking to contribute to Pontoon's code base.
-Wants accessible setup and contributing documentation.
+- **Developer** — New developer looking to contribute to Pontoon's code base, or core developer.
+Wants accessible setup and contributing documentation, as well as processes and technical documentation.
-- **Administrator** — System administrator looking to host their own instance of Pontoon.
+- **System Administrator** — System administrator looking to host their own instance of Pontoon.
 Wants platform-specific setup documentation.
 - **Localizer** — User of Pontoon looking to learn how to efficiently translate projects.
 Wants detailed features documentation.
-- **Manager** — User of Pontoon looking to learn how to manage projects and locales.
+- **Project Manager** — User of Pontoon looking to learn how to manage projects and locales.
 Wants detailed administration tasks documentation.
-- **Core developer** — Core developer of Pontoon.
-Wants processes and technical documentation.

 ## How to organize